priyesh009/ds-projects/README.md

 # Data Science Projects

-In the Repo you can find some data science projects.
+In the Repo you can find some small-scale data science projects.

 ## Projects
 - Data analytics on 911 Calls data using pandas and seaborn